serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 GOOGLE_SIGN_IN_CLIENT_ID=xxxxxxxxxxxxx.apps.googleusercontent.com
 ```

-You don't want to upload this changes to your repo, so before doing `git add` of those files, you must indicate that changes in those files must not be taken into consideration.
+You don't want to upload these changes to your repo, so before doing `git add` of those files, you must indicate that changes in those files must not be taken into consideration.

 ```
 git update-index --assume-unchanged MyVocabulary/Pods/Target\ Support\ Files/Pods-MyVocabulary/Pods-MyVocabulary.debug.xcconfig